-An award-winning journalist on when it’s best to aim high and pitch the top publications, and when to stick with what you know.
+When it’s best to aim high and pitch top publications, and when to stick with what you know.

 But to whom?
-For starters, should you aim high or low?
+At which publication?
+And the question every freelancer must ask: should you aim high or low?

-1. Aim high.
-Start at the top—The New York Times, TIME, The Atlantic—and start going down your list.
+- Aim high.
+Start at the top—The New York Times, TIME, The Atlantic—and work your way down the list.

 So, aim high and work your way down or begin low and work your way up—which is better?

-Contrary to popular opinion there is no one-size-fits all that applies to every freelance writer.
-Whether you start at the top or at the bottom will depend not only on your goals but your income, your circumstances, and, often, the story idea itself.
+Contrary to popular opinion, there is no one-size-fits-all approach that applies to every freelance writer.
+Whether you start at the top or at the bottom will depend not only on your goals, but your income, your circumstances, and, often, the story idea itself.

 So instead of discussing whether to aim high or aim low, let’s talk about when it’s best to do each of those things.